silvercrypto888/platinum_ecosystem/your_first_token/README.md

 # Creating the token

-You can create the token by running create_token.bat.
-It will create the token on X1 and create mint_address.txt, which has your token's _mint address_.
+You can create the token by running `create_token.bat`.
+It will create the token on X1 and create `mint_address.txt`, which has your token's _mint address_.
 By default, it will use a precision of 9 decimal places (which is very common).

 The batch file has lots of logging code, but the key command is just this: